James Carl

 things end (Eau Claire) by James Carl, 2020.
 Installed in Calgary, Alberta.

 James Carl (born 1960, in Montreal) is a Canadian artist with a thirty-year exhibition history in Canada and internationally.

 Life

-Carl completed a BFA at the University of Victoria in the early 1980's.
-At Victoria, he worked primarily with Roland Brener, but was also influenced by Mowry Baden, Susan G. Scott and Fred Douglas.
+Carl completed a BFA at the University of Victoria in the early 1980s.
+At Victoria, he worked primarily with Roland Brener, but was also influenced by Mowry Baden, Susan G. Scott, and Fred Douglas.
 Carl earned a BA in 1992 from the East Asian Studies program at McGill University, where he studied with Kenneth Dean and Roberto Ong.
-On two occasions (1989–90, 1994–95) Carl studied at the Central Academy of Art in Beijing (中央美术学院).
+On two occasions (1989–1990, 1994–1995) Carl studied at the Central Academy of Art in Beijing (中央美术学院).
 In 1996, he earned his MFA from Rutgers University, studying with Laura Ewing, Martha Rosler, and Geoffrey Hendricks.